-No chat conversation is complete without the colorful and interesting Emojis or the Emoticons.
-While almost every platform and device has their own set of funny and exciting emojis, Windows users are still using the keyboard keys Colon ‘:’ and simple bracket ‘)’ to make emoticons like :), :(, :P, 😀 and a few more.
+No chat conversation is complete without colorful and interesting Emojis or Emoticons.
+While almost every platform and device has their own set of funny and exciting emojis, Windows users are still using the keyboard keys Colon ‘:’ and simple bracket ‘)’ to make emoticons like :), :(, :P, :D and a few more.

-Most of the Windows 10 users are unaware of the fact that they can actually use the funny emoticons like the middle finger, a receptionist, a dancing girl, a fairy, a Santa Claus, an angel and so on.
-Yes, now when almost every Windows PC is running the latest Windows 10 operating system, you can spruce up your chat conversations, your status updates on social networking website, your emails or any other documents with these tiny comical characters.
+Most of the Windows 10 users are unaware of the fact that they can actually use funny emoticons like the middle finger, a receptionist, a dancing girl, a fairy, a Santa Claus, an angel, and so on.
+Yes, now when almost every Windows PC is running the latest Windows 10 operating system, you can spruce up your chat conversations, your status updates on a social networking website, your emails, or any other documents with these tiny comical characters.
 In this post, we will learn about how to use Emojis in Windows 10.

 Emojis in Windows 10

 To use Emojis on your Windows 10 PC, you actually have to skip your keyboard and use the on-screen touch keyboard.
 When we say on-screen keyboard, we are not really talking about the regular keyboard desktop app, we are talking about the touch keyboard, there is a difference.

 To enable the Touch keyboard, go to your Taskbar, right-click and select Show touch keyboard button.
 This will open the touch keyboard and will also add a small keyboard icon on your taskbar.

 So you can click this small keyboard icon anytime you need to add the emojis in your Word document or anywhere else.
 Now when the keyboard is open, click on the smiley button next to the space bar and the alphabetical keys will convert into an emojis keyboard.